 Some biographical information, photos (other than portraits and group photos to be found elsewhere on this site) and other documents on members of the 8th Rifle Brigade.

-Use button above for photos of unidentified battalion members.
-If you can add names: please get in touch using contact form.
+Use button above for photos of unidentified battalion members and locations.
+If you can add any, please get in touch using contact form.

 Rifleman Thomas Joseph Barnes (6921749) & Corporal William Birleson (6898762) – H Company, 13 Platoon

 Rfn.
 T.J.
 Barnes – KIA 23 September 1944 (age 23)